syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Cell-or-Range-Formatting.md

 ## Apply Wrap Text

-If a cell content is too wide to fit a column and don’t want to split over into adjacent cells, you can use the **WrapText** property.
+If a cell content is too wide to fit a column and do not want to split over into adjacent cells, you can use the **WrapText** property.
 This will set the content within the cell border.
 The following code snippet illustrates this behavior.

 N> Applying wrap-text will not auto-fit the rows by default.
 It is recommended to [auto-fit](#_AutoFit_Rows_or "") manually.